klittle314/COVID_control_chart_app/README.md

 # Provost Method:  Count plots across phases of COVID-19 infection
 Implementation of Provost control chart for exponential data

 This project implements a method based on control charts to view phases in daily reported deaths from COVID-19.
+The method was developed by Lloyd Provost, Shannon Provost, and Rocco Perla.
 The code is R and deploys a user interface using Shiny technology.
 The R code transforms a time series of daily reported deaths into charts that distinguish phases of COVID-19 infection for a reporting location like a country, state or city.
 You can find a description of the method [here](http://www.ihi.org/Topics/COVID-19/Documents/IHI-COVID-19-Data-Dashboard-Introduction-and-Methodology.pdf) For an introduction to the application of the method, [here](https://www.usnews.com/news/healthiest-communities/articles/2020-03-26/coronavirus-pandemic-reaching-critical-tipping-point-in-america-analysis-shows) is an article from U.S. News and World Report

 ## Getting Started